MariaJensen/cloudant/README.md

 ### updateDoc(dbName, doc)
 Overwrites the document with id doc._id and revision doc._rev in database dbName with doc.
 Provided that all these exist.

-Note: If
-	{ error: 'conflict',
-	  reason: 'Document update conflict.'
-	  status: 409 }
-is returned, it means that either
-* A document with id \_id exists in the database dbName, but the provided \_rev is not the lates revision of it

-OR that
-* No document with id \_id exists in the database dbName.

 ###### **Parameters:**
 * **dbName string**
 * **doc object** Must have properties _id and _rev